Marriage in England and Wales: 20th century

-The list of proscribed affinities was reduced in the early twentieth century by the Deceased Wife's Sister's Marriage Act 1907, and by subsequent amendments (the Deceased Brother's Widow's Marriage Act 1921 and the Marriage (Prohibited Degrees of Relationship) Act 1931).
+The list of proscribed affinities was reduced in the early twentieth century by the Deceased Wife's Sister's Marriage Act 1907 (7 Edw.
+7. c.
+47), and by subsequent amendments (the Deceased Brother's Widow's Marriage Act 1921 (11 & 12 Geo.
+5. c.
+24) and the Marriage (Prohibited Degrees of Relationship) Act 1931 (21 & 22 Geo.
+5. c.
+31)).

-The Age of Marriage Act 1929 increased the age of marriage to sixteen with consent of parents or guardians and 21 without that consent.
+The Age of Marriage Act 1929 (19 & 20 Geo.
+5. c.
+36) increased the age of marriage to sixteen with consent of parents or guardians and 21 without that consent.
 It was passed in response to a campaign by the National Union of Societies for Equal Citizenship.
 Until this point, at common law and by canon law a person who had attained the legal age of puberty could contract a valid marriage.
 A marriage contracted by persons either of whom was under the legal age of puberty was voidable.
 The legal age of was fourteen years for males and twelve years for females.
 This section amended the law so that a marriage contracted by persons either of whom was under the age of sixteen years was void.

-The Marriage Act 1949 prohibited solemnizing marriages during evenings and at night; since the Marriage Act 1836 it had been forbidden to marry between the hours of six in the evening and eight in the morning.
+The Marriage Act 1949 (12, 13 & 14 Geo.
+6. c.
+76) prohibited solemnizing marriages during evenings and at night; since the Marriage Act 1836 (6 & 7 Will.
+4. c.
+85) it had been forbidden to marry between the hours of six in the evening and eight in the morning.
 This prohibition was repealed on 1 October 2012.

-The Family Law Reform Act 1987 made revisions to the Marriage Act 1949, which had the effect of reducing the age of marriage without parental consent to 18.
+The Family Law Reform Act 1987 made revisions to the 1949 act, which had the effect of reducing the age of marriage without parental consent to 18.

 The Marriage Act 1994 was originally introduced as a private member's bill by Gyles Brandreth and allowed marriages to be solemnized in certain "approved premises"; prior to the act, marriage ceremonies could only be conducted in churches and register offices.